 EC-6 and 4-8 Core Subjects

-All Interdisciplinary Studies majors should visit the COPE Office of Student Support Services to meet with a staff advisor for an initial advising session.
+All Interdisciplinary Studies majors should visit the COPE Office of Educator Preparation Services to meet with a staff advisor for an initial advising session.
 Your advisor will assist in:

 - Preparing a degree plan worksheet

 - Determining appropriate course substitutions